The 5 Most Common Pasta Mistakes

 One of the most important tricks to better pasta comes just at the end: reserving some of the pasta water.
 The starchy cooking water goes the distance for you when it comes to thickening and binding sauce to noodle.
 So before dumping out the water, ladle some of it into a bowl for keeping.
 Then add some of it, a spoonful at a time, to your sauce for a better consistency.

 Do you have a trick for better pasta?
-Share it with us in the comments, or email us at firstname.lastname@example.org with a recipe and picture of your favorite pasta dish!
+Share it with us in the comments, or upload your favorite pasta recipe to our app to share it with our hungry Kitchen Stories community.

 Published on May 28, 2017